Propensity score matching for estimating a marginal hazard ratio: Notation, Model, and Assumptions

-We use the potential outcomes framework \citep{rubin1974estimating}.
-We assume that the individuals are random samples from a larger population.
-Let $X\in\R^{d}$ be a vector of baseline covariates.
-Let $W$ denote the treatment, which takes value in $\{0,1\}$.
-Let $T^{(\omega)}$ denote the potential time to a clinical event had the individual received treatment $\omega$.
-Let $C^{(\omega)}$ be the time to censoring had the individual received treatment $\omega$.
-We assume non-informative censoring under which $C^{(\omega)}\indep T^{(\omega)}$, where $\indep$ means ``independent of''.
-The full set of variables is $F=(X,W,T^{(0)},T^{(1)},C^{(0)},C^{(1)})$.
+We use the potential outcomes framework under the Stable Unit Treatment Value Assumption, and let $T^{(\omega)}$ and $C^{(\omega)}$ be the potential values of the survival outcome and censoring indicator had the individual received treatment $\omega$ ($\omega=0,1$).
+We assume non-informative censoring under which $T^{(\omega)}\indep C^{(\omega)}$, where $\indep$ means "independent of".
+This assumption is reasonable if the censored times occur at the end of study follow-up $\tau$, the so-called administrative censoring.